Rolf Skår: Early life and education

 During his studies he had several periods abroad.
 In the summer of 1963 he went to Switzerland to work for an electrical products manufacturer.
 The following year he took part in the CERN Summer Student Programme working with digital technology and during the summer 1965 he worked for NATO Saclant in La Spezia, Italy.
+His diploma involved software development on the minicomputer SAM at the Norwegian Defence Research Establishment, while serving his mandatory military duty there.
+After the military duty, he was assigned as researcher at the institute, working on the institute's next computer project called SAM-2.